mmshivesh/PySnooNotes/README.md

 subreddit_notes = sn.get_notes_for_subreddit("subreddit")
 ```

----
-NOTE: This function caches queries using a pickle file to `./caches` directory to prevent repeated API requests.
+*NOTE*: This function caches queries using a pickle file to `./caches` directory to prevent repeated API requests.
 By default it automatically updates caches once a day.
 However, using `use_cache=False`, you can manually trigger a call that bypasses cache (this call will also update the cache)

 3. Add a new usernote for the user under a subreddit with a custom note and a link to the comment/post: